JordanCWard/SQL/README.md

     GROUP BY
         challenge_id
 ) s ON ch.challenge_id = s.challenge_id

-GROUP BY
+-- Group results by contest to aggregate stats at the contest level GROUP BY
     cn.contest_id,
     cn.hacker_id,
     cn.name

-HAVING
+-- Filter out contests that have no submissions or views at all HAVING
     total_submissions != 0 OR
     total_accepted_submissions != 0 OR
     total_views != 0 OR
     total_unique_views != 0

-ORDER BY
+-- Order the results by contest_id for better readability ORDER BY
     cn.contest_id
 ;